Tag: Discounts and rebates

 France vs ST Dupont, March 2019, Administrative Court of Paris, No 1620873, 1705086/1-3

 ST Dupont is a French luxury manufacturer of lighters, pens and leather goods.
 It is majority-owned by the Dutch company, D&D International, which is wholly-owned by Broad Gain Investments Ltd, based in Hong Kong.
 ST Dupont is the sole shareholder of distribution subsidiaries located abroad, in particular ST Dupont Marketing, based in Hong Kong.
 Following an audit, an adjustment was issued for FY 2009, 2010 and 2011 where the tax administration considered that the prices at which ST Dupont sold its products to ST Dupont Marketing (Hong Kong) were lower than the arm’s length prices, that royalty rates had not been at arm’s length.
 Furthermore adjustments had been made to losses carried forward.
 Not satisfied with the adjustment ST Dupont filed an appeal with the Paris administrative Court.
-Judgement of the Administrative Court The Court set aside the tax assessment in regards to license payments and resulting adjustments to loss carry forward but upheld in regards of pricing of the ...
+Judgment of the Administrative Court The Court set aside the tax assessment in regards to license payments and resulting adjustments to loss carry forward but upheld in regards of pricing of the ...
 Read more

 Italy vs T. SpA, January 2019, Regional Tax Commission, Case No 25/01/2019 n.
 376/3